 If you are without an end of trip facility in the city centre, consider Cycle2City.
 Located at King George Square, this cycle centre has 420 bike parks, showers, lockers, laundry services and exclusive access points.
 Cycling Brisbane members can save 20% off their Cycle2City membership fee for the first 6 months.

 University campuses also have end of trip facilities:

 Learn how to connect your bike ride and journey with public transport.
 Visit Translink for more information.

 You can take your bike on CityCats and ferries subject to the availability of space and at the Master's discretion.

-You can take your bike on Brisbane trains at all times during weekends and public holidays.
+You can take your bike or personal e-scooter on all South East Queensland trains at all times.

 Options to park your bike include free racks at many bus stops, busway stations and some park 'n' rides.

 Some bus interchanges also have secure bike shelters, which provide secure lockers for your bike.
 To use a locker you need an access card.
 These are free with a refundable deposit; to apply for your card complete this form.
 Bike shelters are located at: